 - Biopsy: a small sample of tissue is examined by a pathologist under a microscope to look for cancerous cells.

 Winship’s head and neck specialists provide one or more of the following types of treatment:

-Surgery: the main purpose of surgery for head and neck cancer patients is to remove the tumor and some of the healthy tissue around it.
+Surgery: the main purpose of surgery for head and neck cancer patients is to remove the tumor and some of the healthy tissue around it so that there is an adequate margin of resection.
 Reconstructive surgical options are also discussed before the start of treatment.

 Proton therapy: Proton therapy is the next generation of radiation oncology.
-It uses protons to precisely treat cancerous tumors throughout the body and can be more precise than conventional forms of radiation treatment.
-The Emory Proton Therapy Center, currently under construction and set to open in late 2018, will be the first center of its kind in Georgia to offer patients access to this new, state-of-the-art radiation therapy.
+It uses protons to treat cancerous tumors throughout the body and can be more targeted than conventional forms of radiation treatment.
+This can lead to fewer side effects.
+The Emory Proton Therapy Center is the only center of its kind in Georgia to offer patients access to this state-of-the-art radiation therapy.

-Targeted therapies: Winship’s most promising research in treating head and neck cancer is in personalized medicine and targeted therapies.
-In personalized medicine, researchers identify unique characteristics of tumors that make them vulnerable to known drugs so therapy can be tailored to an individual’s cancer.
+Targeted therapies: Winship's most promising research in treating head and neck cancer is in personalized medicine and targeted therapies.
 In targeted therapies, investigators look for new drugs that more selectively target cancer cells with fewer side effects.

 In addition to delivering the highest quality medical care, we recognize the importance of the psychological and emotional aspects of living with a cancer diagnosis and of dealing with treatment.
 Our supportive oncology team addresses these issues in a timely manner with additional support from counselors, nurse navigators, dietitians and social service professionals.

 Contact our Emory Head and Neck Multidisciplinary Clinic at (404) 778-0278 to make an appointment.
 Winship experts are available to provide a second opinion.